-Prerequisite(s): 101-116 Intermediate Accounting and 101-150 Accounting Software Apps
+Prerequisite(s): 101-116 Intermediate Accounting

-101-133 Acct Govt & Nonprofit Entities
+101-133 Acct Govt & Nonprofit Entities // 2 cr

 This course introduces the learner to fund based accounting concepts used by governmental units, non-profit organizations, and healthcare entities in accordance with GASB.
 We will explore the governmental fund accounting cycle starting with budgetary requirements, recording journal entries, and concluding with reporting for the various fund types.
 Accounting and reporting activities for non-profit organizations, including healthcare entities, will be explored.